- Flamenco in Sacromonte

 Day 6 Baeza-Cordoba

 Pause at an olive oil museum en route to Córdoba.
 The city is famous for its historic mosque, the spiritual heart of the Islamic kingdom of Al-Andalus.
 After the Moors were expelled from Spain, a Christian church was inserted into the existing building to create the city’s cathedral.
-Your hotel for the next two nights will be the locally rated 4-star Ayre Hotel Córdoba which is set on the La Arruzafa hillside.
+Your hotel for the next two nights will be the locally rated 4-star Hotel Hesperia Córdoba which is set on the La Arruzafa hillside.
 B

 Day 7 Cordoba city tour